 TechNet calls for the following actions:

-· The federal government should set targets for climate action that limit warming to at least 1.5 degrees Celsius by the year 2050.
+· The federal government should set targets for climate action that limit warming to no more than 1.5 degrees Celsius by the year 2050.
 These targets should be binding and should also have robust interim targets.

 · The federal government should align its energy, tax, and procurement policies to address both the causes and consequences of climate change by reducing greenhouse gas emissions and promoting energy resiliency to climate change-induced extreme weather.